 The MCPA utilizes services provided by the probation department for minor offenses (such as Illegal Possession of Alcohol and Public Intoxication) for which Pretrial Diversion has been deemed appropriate.
-The MCPA often requires as a condition of a Pretrial Diversion Agreement the completion of Community Service Work (Public Restitution) through the Community Corrections Program and/or completion of the PRIME for Life education program or the Alcohol and Marijuana Education Program operated by the Court Alcohol and Drug Program.
+The MCPA often requires as a condition of a Pretrial Diversion Agreement the completion of the PRIME for Life education program or the Alcohol and Marijuana Education Program operated by the Court Alcohol and Drug Program.